Mercer County, Ohio: Beaver Creek

 Beaver Creek is the longest and largest creek in Mercer County.
 It stretches 19.7 miles and has two sections.
 The first section begins in southern farmland in the county and flows through the town of Montezuma, Ohio and into Grand Lake St. Marys.
 The other section of the creek begins as a spillway and empties into the Wabash River.
 Beaver Creek was originally one piece, but was split into two sections after the construction of Grand Lake.
 The creeks' spillway, and last section, has been the subject of controversy and multimillion-dollar lawsuits.
 Farmers along Beaver Creek claim their land floods because of the spillway that was put up in 1997, replacing the previous spillway, built in 1913.

 Government

 Mercer County has a 3-member Board of County Commissioners that oversee the various County departments, similar to all but 2 of the 88 Ohio counties.
-Mercer County's elected commissioners are: Jerry Laffin, Rick Muhlenkamp, and Greg Homan.
+Mercer County's elected commissioners are: Jerry Laffin, Rick Muhlenkamp, and David Buschur.